The Garden of the Finzi-Continis is a 1970 Italian drama film directed by Vittorio De Sica.

 The film covers events from 1938 to 1943 in the town of Ferrara.
-At the start of the film Fascist Italy, prior to this date not at all anti-Semitic, has followed the lead of Benito Mussolini's German masters and passed anti-Jewish race laws.
-Since the Jews of Ferrara are no longer allowed to play tennis in the local tennis club, they go to the home of the Finzi-Continis.
-The Finzi-Continis are an absurdly wealthy family living in an enormous mansion, on an estate that is protected by high walls and boasts spacious gardens as well as a tennis court.
-Their great wealth and high walls insulate them from the gradually deteriorating conditions of life for Italy's Jews.
+At the start of the film Fascist Italy, prior to this date not at all antisemitic, has followed the lead of Benito Mussolini's German masters and passed anti-Jewish race laws.
+Since the Jews of Ferrara are no longer allowed to play tennis in the local tennis club, they go to the home of the Finzi-Continis, an absurdly wealthy Jewish family who live in an enormous mansion on an estate that is protected by high walls and boasts spacious gardens as well as a tennis court.
+Their great wealth and high walls insulate them from the gradually deteriorating conditions of life for Italy's other Jews.

 Giorgio is the son of a middle-class Jewish family, long friends of the Finzi-Continis; he plays tennis on their court and studies with the Finzi-Contini patriarch, a professor.
-Giorgio is desperately in love with Micol Finzi-Contini, the professor's dazzlingly beautiful daughter and his friend since childhood, but her feelings towards him are more ambiguous.
-Persons in their social circle include Micol's brother Alberto, Giorgio's brother Alberto, another local Jew named Bruno Lattes, and Giampiero Malnate, who is a Gentile but an anti-fascist.
+Giorgio is desperately in love with Micòl Finzi-Contini, the professor's dazzlingly beautiful daughter and his friend since childhood, but her feelings towards him are more ambiguous.
+Other people in their social circle include Micòl's brother Alberto, Giorgio's brother Ernesto, another local Jew named Bruno Lattes, and Giampiero Malnate, who is a Gentile but an anti-fascist.

-- Day of the Jackboot: The jackboot has already been on Italy's neck for 16 years or so, but this film depicts the point at which it turned against Italy's Jews.
+- Day of the Jackboot: The jackboot has already been on Italy's neck for 16 years or so, but this film depicts the point at which it turned against the country's Jews.

 - Downer Ending: And how.
 The Finzi-Continis are rounded up along with Giorgio's father.
 In Real Life almost all the Jews of Ferrara that were arrested died in the Holocaust.